RChehowski/Matchmaking/Readme.md

 - **[-]** Jetty as the web-server isn’t probably a good choice.
 By the way it can perfectly handle requests and could be easily replaced with another web-server since the bridge between the jetty and the matchmaker is sensible and thick.

 ### Conclusion
-I believe that spartial approach is the best possible way to manage such objects.
+I believe that spartial approach is the best possible way to manage such structures.
-Although my solution did not implemented all possible optimizations it has no sensible weak architectural points.
+Although my solution did not implemented all possible optimizations it has no sensible weak architectural points and all these optimizations could be added in future.